Home Blog Partition by Sale

 • The Burden of Proof: The party seeking partition by sale bears the burden of demonstrating that considerable harm would result if the property were split or that equitable partition is impossible.
 They must give information and reasons to demonstrate the need for a sale rather than a physical split.

-• Fair Market Value: The superior court evaluates whether the fair market value of each co-owners part of the property is considerably less than the amount they would earn from a property sale.
+• Fair Market Value: The superior court evaluates whether the fair market value of each co-owner part of the property is considerably less than the amount they would earn from a property sale.
 This assessment aids in determining the probable financial impact of partition in kind on the co-owners.

 • Impairment of Rights: The court considers whether separating the property by partition in kind will materially impair the rights of any co-owner.